monerodocs/md/docs/interacting/monerod-reference.md

 | `--rpc-ssl-allow-chained`       | Allow user chained certificates.
 This is only applicable if user has a "real" CA issued certificate.
 | `--rpc-login`                   | Specify `username[:password]` required to connect to API.
 | `--rpc-access-control-origins`  | Specify a comma separated list of origins to allow cross origin resource sharing.
 This is useful if you want to use `monerod` API directly from a web browser via JavaScript (say in a pure-fronted web appp scenario).
 With this option `monerod` will put proper HTTP CORS headers to its responses.
 You will also need to set `--rpc-login` if you use this option.
 Normally though, the API is used by backend app and this option isn't necessary.
+| `--disable-rpc-ban`             | Do not ban hosts on RPC errors.
+May help to prevent monerod from banning traffic originating from the Tor daemon.

 #### Accepting Monero